Stage 2 Training

 Stage 2 Regional Anaesthesia Training days

 This new course designed to build on the regional anaesthesia Stage 1 skills course, is delivered as a workshop-based course to help support achievement of the curriculum requirements for Stage 2 training.
 The course uses a variety of approaches including Ultrasound-guided RA, simulation and other practical modalities.
-Trainees are supplied with pre-course reading material and a questionnaire to assess current level of practice and knowledge.
+Residents are supplied with pre-course reading material and a questionnaire to assess current level of practice and knowledge.
 There are also workshops focussing on communication, consent and associated risks with anti-coagulation.
 Emergencies in RA are also considered and a session on debriefing and providing feedback is included.

 Educational Development Time

-In order to support trainees achieving the GPC domain capabilities, the RCoA have produced guidance on the provision of specific time in the working week i.e. Educational Development Time (EDT) for developing and assessing skills to support learning and assessment in professional practice.
-The RCoA has a suggested time required for each stage of training, recommending trainees in anaesthetic posts in Stages 1 and 2 of the curriculum on both Core Anaesthetic Training and ACCS pathways should be allocated up to 2 hours of EDT per week.
+In order to support residents achieving the GPC domain capabilities, the RCoA have produced guidance on the provision of specific time in the working week i.e. Educational Development Time (EDT) for developing and assessing skills to support learning and assessment in professional practice.
+The RCoA has a suggested time required for each stage of training, recommending residents in anaesthetic posts in Stages 1 and 2 of the curriculum on both Core Anaesthetic Training and ACCS pathways should be allocated up to 2 hours of EDT per week.
 Those in Stage 3 should be allocated up to 4 hours per week, reflecting the requirement for greater involvement in some of these areas in the later stages of the training programme.